Youtal-ing/Anomaly-detec/README.md

 # For the time series use case we will use vector autoregressive (VAR) model // and  Vae Model (in both cases we will aplly PCA first)

 # What is VAR Model?
 Vector autoregression (VAR) is a statistical model used to capture the relationship between multiple quantities as they change over time.
 VAR is a type of stochastic process model. generalize the single-variable (univariate) autoregressive model by allowing for multivariate time series.
-VAR models are often used in economics and the natural sciences.
+VAR models are often used in economics and the natural sciences. reference : https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73

 # What is VAE Model :